ILIAS-eLearning/ILIAS/components/ILIAS/TestQuestionPool/PRIVACY.md

 ## Data being stored

-- At the creation process of questions the field 'Author' is prefilled with the full name of the user, which is creating the question.
-If this value is not changed, the name of the user is stored.
+- At the creation process of questions the field 'Author' is prefilled with the full name of the account, which is creating the question.
+If this value is not changed, the name of the account is stored.
 - At the editing of questions the field 'Author' contains the previous saved value.
 If the value is changed and personal data is entered, it will be stored.
+- By storing (and presenting) the value for 'Author' it is possible to contact the account, if there are problems with the question or the configuration of it.
+In addition it supports the collaborative development of questions.
 - Ownership of Questions: Owners of questions are stored in the TestQuestionPool as reference to the 'User ID'.
 The data is required to manage detailed access and permissions on usage and editing of the question.

 ## Data being presented